 To learn more about new and innovative ways to enhance law school learning and to discover other organizations dedicated to legal education, check out our Legal Education Resources.

-If you are interested in becoming an attorney facilitator for law school professionalism orientation or want further information about our law school projects, please contact Michelle Silverthorn, our Diversity and Education Director.
+If you want to serve as an attorney facilitator for law school professionalism orientation or need further information about our law school projects, please call 312.363.6210 or email.